TheShadow29/zsgnet-pytorch/README.md

 1. [@yhenon](https://github.com/yhenon) for their repository on retina-net (https://github.com/yhenon/pytorch-retinanet).
 1. [@amdegroot](https://github.com/amdegroot) for their repsository on ssd using vgg (https://github.com/amdegroot/ssd.pytorch)
 1. [fastai](https://github.com/fastai/fastai) repository for helpful logging, anchor box generation and convolution functions.
+1. [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark/) repository for many of the distributed utils and implementation of non-maxima suppression.

 # Citation